Philly Special: Super Bowl LII game action prior to the play

 During the second quarter, the Patriots had attempted a trick play with quarterback Tom Brady running a pattern as a receiver.
 The ball was thrown on target by Danny Amendola, but it slipped through Brady's hands.
 The drive ended after the next play with the Eagles taking possession.

-During Philadelphia's drive previous to their attempt at a trick play at the end of the second quarter, Nick Foles' pass was intercepted by Patriots defensive back Duron Harmon.
+During Philadelphia's drive previous to their attempt at a trick play at the end of the second quarter, Nick Foles's pass was intercepted by Patriots defensive back Duron Harmon.
 The Patriots, led by Tom Brady, drove down the field and scored on a James White 26 yard touchdown run to cut the Eagles lead to 3.
 After a Kenjon Barner kick return to the 30 yard line and two plays for 7 yards, the Eagles were faced with 3rd and 3.
 Nick Foles was able to find Corey Clement on a wheel route for 55 yards, which set up first-and-goal, but the Eagles' drive stalled, which brought up fourth-and-goal on the Patriots' 1-yard line.
-Foles and the Eagles were lining up to run a fourth-down play before Pederson called for a timeout (Philadephia's first timeout of the first half).
+Foles and the Eagles were lining up to run a fourth-down play before Pederson called for a timeout (Philadelphia's first timeout).

 When Foles and Pederson met during the timeout, Foles suggested to use the Philly Special, which Pederson then gave his approval.

 The play

 Foles lined up in the shotgun formation, but moved up to the right side of the offensive line behind right tackle Lane Johnson and yelled "kill, kill".
 Foles then stayed on the right side of the offensive line and the ball was snapped to running back Corey Clement.
 Clement then ran left and flipped the ball to Trey Burton, to complete a reverse to the right side of the field.
 Finally, Burton threw the ball to Foles, who ran a route to the right corner of the end zone and made the catch for a Philadelphia touchdown.
 After the extra-point was successfully kicked by Jake Elliott, the Eagles went up 22–12, maintaining the score into halftime.

-Many designs of this play following the Super Bowl have tight end Zach Ertz blocking in a different location.